When Little Island opened in 2021, we were pretty excited about this nifty public park at Pier 55 in Chelsea.

 Also, there are two performance spaces: the 700-seat Amphitheater (known as "The Amph") and the smaller Glade.

-You can find out more about the activities at Little Island here.
+Find out more about the activities at Little Island here.

 Tickets, Reservations, and Hours